itdxer/neupy/site/docs/layers/basics.rst

         layers.Softmax(10),
     )

 Does it look simple to you?
 Not at all.
 However, this is a really simple network.
-It looks a bit complecated because it contains a lot of simple layers that usually different libraries combine in one.
+It looks a bit complecated because it contains a lot of simple layers that usually combined in one.
 For instance, non-linearity like :layer:`Relu` is usually built-in inside the :layer:`Convolution` layer.
 So instead of combining simple layers in one complecated in NeuPy it's better to use subnetworks.
 Here is an example on how to re-write network's structure from the previous example in terms of subnetworks.

 .. code-block:: python